Anglo-Persian War: Battle of Mohammareh

 At dawn on 26 March, the mortars from the raft placed by the swampy island, commanded by Captain Worgan, opened fire on into the centre of the Persian fortifications.
-The Persian soldiers were noted to have been mid-prayer for Fajr.
-The first shots wounded the Persian Brigadier commanding the northern battery.
+The Iranian soldiers were noted to have been mid-prayer for Fajr.
+The first shots wounded the Iranian Brigadier commanding the northern battery.
 As such, it took Khanlar Mirza's artillerymen a few minutes to identify where the missiles came from.
-As the Persian batteries began to return fire by 6:00 AM, the British attack ships advanced and began to engage them.
+As the Iranian batteries began to return fire by 6:00 AM, the British attack ships advanced and began to engage them.
 The Semiramis led the squadron and towed the Clive sloop and was followed by the Ajdaha, Feroze, Assaye and Victoria.
 The Victoria towed the Falkland sloop as she got into position.
 The Madras Sappers were also aboard the S.S.
-Hugh Lindsay to assist the 64th Regiment in firing the ship's carronades The Persian batteries opened fire along the entire line of defence, inflicting considerable damage on the hulls and rigging of the British ships.
-Arab inhabitants on the Turkish side of the border had gathered to watch the battle, but as some of the Persian shots ricocheted in their direction, they dispersed.
+Hugh Lindsay to assist the 64th Regiment in firing the ship's carronades The Iranian batteries opened fire along the entire line of defence, inflicting considerable damage on the hulls and rigging of the British ships.
+Arab inhabitants on the Turkish side of the border had gathered to watch the battle, but as some of the Iranian shots ricocheted in their direction, they dispersed.
 By 7:45 AM, the British commodore ordered the ships to close in on the forts, all anchoring except for the Assaye.
-The British attack ships and the Persian batteries continued to fire on each other for three hours, while the British transports remained patiently at anchorage.
+The British attack ships and the Iranian batteries continued to fire on each other for three hours, while the British transports remained patiently at anchorage.
 At this point, Commodore Rennie hoisted the signal for the British flotilla carrying the troops.
-The Persian guns managed to cut the rigging and damage the hull of the Berenice, which carried Havelock and the 78th Highlanders, as she entered within 100 yards of the Persian battery.
+The Iranian guns managed to cut the rigging and damage the hull of the Berenice, which carried Havelock and the 78th Highlanders, as she entered within 100 yards of the Iranian battery.
 The transports disembarked about 100 yards above the Persian army's north battery.
 The disembarkation lasted an hour and went unopposed.
-As the Persian batteries fell silent, the brigadiers of their army, which was situated behind the fortifications, retreated while the British troops were called to halt to properly arrange their lines.
-The Persians effectively abandoned the city to a British force under Brigadier Henry Havelock, which captured it on 27 March.
-Khormuji sees the reason for the Persian retreat as resulting from confusion caused by an order from Tehran and the Persian border coast guard to avoid direct conflict the British navy due to their superior maritime prowess and their 66-pound cannons.
+As the Iranian batteries fell silent, the brigadiers of their army, which was situated behind the fortifications, retreated while the British troops were called to halt to properly arrange their lines.
+The Iranians effectively abandoned the city to a British force under Brigadier Henry Havelock, which captured it on 27 March.
+Khormuji sees the reason for the Iranian retreat as resulting from confusion caused by an order from Tehran and the Iranian border coast guard to avoid direct conflict the British navy due to their superior maritime prowess and their 66-pound cannons.
 The British reported losses of 41 men at the Battle of Mohammareh.
-A further five were wounded when two of their pickets accidentally fired on one another as the British troops attempted to chase down the retreating Persian army into the night.
-The Persian army of 13,000 made its way to Ahvaz along the Karun river.
+A further five were wounded when two of their pickets accidentally fired on one another as the British troops attempted to chase down the retreating Iranian army into the night.
+The Iranian army of 13,000 made its way to Ahvaz along the Karun river.